codinfox/espresso/checkpoint.md

 ### Goals and Deliverables
 We started with the goal of training a small neural network using the framework, however, as we learn more about the constraint we have running the framework on mobile devices and the reality of huge memory consumption of common neural networks, we decided to focus on running a trained model rather than actually training them.
 We will compare the running time, memory cost and energy consumption of the CPU and GPU version in MNIST.
 For the next half of the project, we will explore the possibilities to run a compressed model in our framework.
 Also, we'll try to support the caffe format models.
+In the parallelism competition, we plan to compare the cost of CPU and GPU implementations and run the compressed AlexNet on our framework.

 ### Revised Schedule